 The Bottom Line#

 Tome is no longer the AI presentation tool it was known for.
 In March 2025, the company sunset Tome Slides entirely and pivoted to become an AI sales assistant focused on account research, meeting preparation, and deal personalization.
 If you are searching for an AI presentation maker, Tome is not it anymore.
 If you are a sales professional looking for AI-powered deal intelligence, the current Tome product offers account research and meeting prep features at $16/month (annual billing) on the Pro plan.
-After evaluating the platform in its current form, we found a narrowly focused sales tool that does account research well but lacks the breadth and integration depth of established competitors like Gong, Apollo, or even LinkedIn Sales Navigator.
+Based on user reviews and independent assessments, the current product is a narrowly focused sales tool that does account research well but lacks the breadth and integration depth of established competitors like Gong, Apollo, or even LinkedIn Sales Navigator.
 The pivot is still fresh, and the product is evolving rapidly.

 Key Facts#